Back to: Angular Tutorials For Beginners and Professionals

 import { appConfig } from './app/app.config';

-// App is the Root Component of the application.
+// App is the ROOT component:

 import { App } from './app/app';